8 Best Fly Lines for Trout – 2023 Buyer’s Guide

 OPST Commando Smooth (Integrated) Skagit Shooting Head

-The OPST Commando Smooth (Integrated) Skagit Shooting Head is a fantastic shooting head for trout fishing that has gained a big followership in recent years.
+Why we picked it: The OPST Commando Smooth (Integrated) Skagit Shooting Head (make sure to read our in-depth review) is a fantastic shooting head for trout fishing that has gained a big followership in recent years.

 OPST (which stands for “Olympic Peninsula Skagit Tactics”) was founded by steelhead icon Ed Ward.
 The OPST Commando Smooth (Integrated) Skagit Shooting Head is special because it is a so-called integrated shooting head.
 This means there is no connection from shooting head to running line, the running line is integrated instead.